 Rules of Conduct for Children in a Group Child Care CenterSkip to the navigation

 Research whether the following issues are addressed regarding children's conduct:

 - How is personal property handled?
 Are outside toys allowed?
 If so, with what provisions?
-Does each child have a special place to keep his or her belongings, such as a coat, hat, or extra change of
+Does each child have a special place to keep his or her belongings, such as a coat, hat, or extra change of clothes?

-How does staff handle a child's physical aggression?
+- How does staff handle a child's physical aggression?

-What are the guidelines for playing together?
+- What are the guidelines for playing together?
 Are there fair consequences when a child's behavior becomes disruptive?

 - Will staff notify you the same day if your child has behavior problems?